Review: 2017 Ford Fiesta EcoBoost - A 1.0L engine worth checking out

-The indicator stalk is on the left, like a Proton.
-The half leather seats are comfortable.
+The half-leather seats are comfortable.
 The dash is nice, not too edgy and not too fun and chirpy.
 What’s weirdly out of place here is the phone dial buttons on the dash.
 It seems stuck in the BlackBerry Era.

 Is it driver focused?

 Well, it’s not trying as hard as the Mazda 2.
 The dash centre doesn’t point towards you and there are no paddle shifters.
 The Ford also doesn’t have a HUD which the Mazda does.
 Another bonus point from the driver-oriented Mazda is that it has a cushion for your knee.